Why Can't I Have Goals?

 Goals start from desires.
 In order for something to become your desire, it needs to either excite you or matter to you.
 How does it excite or matter?
 Obviously, YOU decide.

-So another way to put “I have no goals” is “I can’t decide what I want.”
+So another way to put “I don't have goals” is “I can’t decide what I want.”

 Goals or desires are actually a kind of decision.
 How this one differs from others is that it requires a lot of “ingredients” based on your inner self: your beliefs, your values, your interests, rather than the outer world.